Law-Related Registered Student Organizations

 The St. Thomas More Society has a two-fold purpose: to provide for the spiritual well-being of students and to provide a forum for discussion.

 Student Animal League Defense Fund

 St. Mary’s University School of Law SALDF is dedicated to providing a forum for education, advocacy, and scholarship aimed at protecting the lives and advancing the interest of animals through the legal system, and raising the profile of the field of animal law.
 St.MU School of Law SALDF is starting its second year.
-We plan on having our annual Boo Bash puppet show to education children about caring for their pets and celebrating “Snicker’s” birthday in honor of all Seeing Eye dogs and Assistant Dogs.
-In addition, there well be plenty of events to volunteer for to raise awareness of animal welfare.
+We plan on having our annual Boo Bash puppet show to educated children about caring for their pets and celebrating “Snicker’s” birthday in honor of all Seeing Eye dogs and Assistant Dogs.
+In addition, there will be plenty of events to volunteer for to raise awareness of animal welfare.
 Animal welfare and Animal rights is a new field of law with plenty of opening for interested attorneys.

 Student Bar Association

 Student Health and Wellness Association